-The next step is to make a note of where in your garage you have noticed mouse activity.
+The next step is to note where in your garage you have noticed mouse activity.

 Record every place you have seen mouse droppings or mouse urine, and any place you can see a nest.
 If you have seen or heard a mouse, make a note of that too.

-You are going to use these details when setting traps, and they will also be useful for cleaning afterward!
+You will use these details when setting traps, which will also be useful for cleaning afterward!